Paco-crossing-the-roads/Crossy_Road_Documentation/User_documentation/English/README.md

 ## :moneybag: Coin collection

 Throughout the game, coins will appear along the way.
-Collect them to increase your score and unlock new characters.
+Collect them to increase your score.

 ## :no_entry: Obstacles and Dangers